Can You Use Equity Release To Pay Off An Interest Only Mortgage?

-If your current mortgage deal is ending, or you simply want to unlock your home's wealth, discover financial freedom with the growing range of interest-only lifetime mortgages in 2025
+Are you approaching the end of your mortgage term with no clear plan to repay the capital?
+You are not alone.
+If your current mortgage deal is ending, or you simply want to unlock your home's wealth, discover financial freedom with the growing range of interest-only lifetime mortgages

 Discover the greatest level of flexibility ever known in mortgages, exclusively for the over 55s!